graphcommerce-org/graphcommerce/docs/content/getting-started/start-building.md

 # Start building a GraphCommerce custom storefront

 Previously, you [created a new GraphCommerce app](../getting-started/create.md).
-You're now ready to start building your GraphCommerce custom storefront.
+You're now ready to start working on your GraphCommerce custom storefront.

 In this tutorial, you'll complete a series of tasks to add some specific functionality to your GraphCommerce app.
 Your final modification will be simple,